 The Hayes Research Library

-Material from the Research Library does not circulate, but we are glad to provide access to visitors or make materials available in other ways.
+Material from the Research Library does not circulate, but we are glad to provide access to visitors, make scans, or provide information in other ways.

 - Learn more about the Research Library’s services and materials

 - Search the Research Library’s online catalog of materials

 - Tips for searching the Research Library online catalog

 The Perkins Archives